What you need to know

 Although Sandia does not have a dress code per the Employee Handbook, Sandia National Laboratories expects all employees to dress in clothing that is appropriate for our work environment.
 If you are uncertain about what is appropriate, check with your manager or mentor (if a student intern).
 Business casual attire is typically great for your first day.

 Specific job assignments and work sites can be factors in determining appropriate attire.
 At some work sites, Occupational Safety and Health Administration regulations govern what is appropriate.
-For example, in some environments, certain body piercings may be an issue, and closed-toe shoes may be required.